Free · Open source · No signup

 Spire Vault is the missing layer between "I want to play co-op" and "I have a Steam friend to play with."
 It doesn't host games, route invites, or replace anything Mega Crit built.
 It just shows you who's around, what tier they're at, and how to reach out.
 From there, Steam takes over and you play the game like you would today.

 The whole thing is open source.
 The macOS app reads only files already on your computer.
-Co-op uses Steam OpenID, so your password never touches my server.
-Every line of code is on GitHub; the threat model is in SECURITY.md; the candid "how this was built and what AI helped with" notes are in BUILT.md.
+Co-op uses Steam OpenID, so your password never touches the server.
+Every line of code is on GitHub, and the full threat model is in SECURITY.md.
+Audit anything before you install.

 What it does